 CMI’s research section is a goldmine of information for small businesses that want to boost their content marketing ROI.
 The CMI white papers and eBooks are also great references to get information on relevant content marketing topics.

-Access: Blog is free to read while signup is required to download most of the eBooks and white papers.
+Access: The blog is free to read while signup is required to download most of the eBooks and white papers.

 Although the information is geared toward larger companies, it’s still pretty useful when you need references for a consumer-targeted blog post or strategy.